 Indianapolis Residential Water Sampling and Testing

 Some contaminants found in drinking water have been linked to cancer and other toxic human health conditions.
 Many contaminants have no taste, odor, or color.
 If you are having any concerns about your drinking water, get it tested.
-Testing options run from basic coliform bacteria testing to the more advanced microbiological and chemical testing.
+Testing options run from basic coliform bacteria testing to more advanced microbiological and chemical testing.
 Aegis tests drinking water for clients purchasing a new home, drilling a new well, or various other purposes.
 Focusing on sample integrity and quality procedures, Aegis provides accurate results promptly.
 Aegis is capable of testing your water for:

 - Volatile Organic Compounds